microsoft/MLOpsPython/bootstrap/README.md

 Bootstrapping will prepare a directory structure for your project which includes:

-* renaming files and folders from the base project name `diabetes` to your project name
+* renaming files and folders from the base project name `diabetes_regression` to your project name
 * fixing imports and absolute path based on your project name
 * deleting and cleaning up some directories